 Add the following text from line 30 in page 59 of D.0.4):

 The Partial BSS Color Indication field is to indicate if the BSS applies AID assignment rule using the partial BSS color bits.
 If the Partial BSS Color Indication field is set to 1, then the 4 least significant bits of BSS color are used in AID assignment.
-If the Partial BSS Color Indication field is set to 0, then there is no Partial BSS Color bits are used in AID assignment.
+If the Partial BSS Color Indication field is set to 0, no Partial BSS Color bits are used in AID assignment.

 TGax Editor: Instruction: add the following to section 11.x.